SumoLogic/sumologic-documentation/docs/dashboards/share-dashboard-outside-org.md

 Dashboards often contain sensitive information, so typically you share them only with people within your organization.
 But sometimes you may want to allow people outside your organization to view a dashboard without logging in, for example if your dashboard is displayed on a monitor in your operations center, or if you want to send an external person a link to a dashboard that reveals a critical problem.

 :::note
-Sharing outside an organization is always view-only and in live mode, and not all [operators are compatible with live mode] (../Restricted_Operators_in_Dashboards.md "Dashboards-and-Alerts/Dashboards/Restricted_Operators_in_Dashboards#Live_mode_restrictions").
+Sharing outside an organization is always view-only and in live mode, and not all [operators are compatible with live mode](restricted-operators-dashboards.md).
 Also, if this is the first time that live mode is being enabled, it may take some time to backfill the data depending on your queries and timeranges.
-See [About Dashboards] (../01-About-Dashboards.md "Dashboards-and-Alerts/Dashboards/01-About-Dashboards").
+See [About Dashboards](about-dashboards.md).
 :::

 You can share a dashboard with all external users (“the world”), or with a selected set of external users that you specify in the service allowlist.